 Mainstream plans for fusion reactors use tritium as fuel, but tritium is very rare and the supply is possibly a "show-stopper".
 Only about 30 kg of tritium exists in the oceans of the world with about another 25 kg in world stocks from production in fission reactors.
 A GigaWatt fusion reactor would consume about 50 kg per year of tritium.
 This issue is explained in the page: Lack of Tritium Fuel Supply.

 Ultimately, the cost of electricity generated by fusion, relative to other possible clean generation technologies, will decide if fusion enters into commercial exploitation.
 At present, the cost of fusion is not well evaluated but a discussion of this essential issue, giving some estimates and guesses is given in the page: Reactor Costs, Fusion compared to Fission.

 Radioactive waste is a common "cause celebre" and used as a frequent objection to the use and expansion of nuclear fission power.
 Fusion propaganda exploits this cause celebre, claiming that fusion produces little waste, and so should replace fission.
 In reality, the waste from fusion is short-lived, but produced in large volumes.
 Fission waste is, in part, long-lived, however these long-lived isotopes are produced in small volumes.
 This is covered in the page: Radioactive Waste.

-Fusion propaganda frequently claims that fusion is intrinsically safe while fission is intrinsically unsafe.
+Another claim of fusion propaganda is that fusion is intrinsically safe while fission is intrinsically unsafe.
 The reality is not simple and a measure of the real safety risks for fusion reactors can be judged from the need to construct three-metre-thick containment structures around them.
-A rather extensive discussion on the relative safety risks for fusion and fission, together with some specific examples of risks for fusion power plants, is giving in the page, Safety of fusion compared to fission.
+An extensive discussion on the relative safety risks for fusion and fission, together with some specific examples of risks for fusion power plants, is giving in the page, Safety of fusion compared to fission.